moosy/kosmos-cp1-toolchain/README.md

       # 001                   |  005: 00.001
 ```

-If you add the -d option you get a (german) explanation of every command:
+If you add the -d option, you will get a (German) explanation for each command:

 ```
 user@machine:# kosmos_asm.php example.koa -c -d